KConlon13/Mod2PotterlessProject/README.md

 BUILD STATUS: Complete

 TECH/FRAMEWORKS USED
-Built with:
+Built with: Ruby on Rails, HTML, CSS, and Bootstrap UI
--Ruby on Rails
--HTML
--CSS
--Bootstrap UI

 Features:
 -Companies can view all artists